Lion Guardians Amboseli

 When the current elders were youths, there were likely over 200,000 lions in Africa.
 Today, it is estimated that fewer than 20,000 remain.

 Wildlife conservation has traditionally focused on wildlife, not people.
 At Lion Guardians, we have an integrated approach.
-For more than a decade, we have worked with local communities to protect lions and improve both community conservation by blending traditional knowledge and culture with science.
+For decades, we have worked with local communities to protect lions and improve both community conservation by blending traditional knowledge and culture with science.

 We believe that the communities who bear the costs of living with wildlife should have a strong role in the development and management of wildlife conservation on their lands.